rbatis/rbatis.io/docs/README_EN.md

 * The second parameter is the standard driver SQL, note that the corresponding database parameter mysql is? , pg is
   $1...
 * The macro automatically converts the function ``` pub async fn select(name: & STR) -> rbatis::core::Result {} ```
-* The macro support Page Plugin!
+* The macro support Page Plugin!(Just put PageRequest into parameter)

 > Macro mapping native driver SQL